Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/9/User-Manual-Jackson Golz.md

 #### My Role

-- I am working on backend developer tasks
+- I am working on backend developer tasks.
+I want to make it clear that I am not a developer and only have 3 semesters worth of light programming experience.
+I seeked out this internship after recognising that my coding skills were lacking and hope to improve upon them as a result.
 - The days and times I work are tuesday and thursday.
 I prefer to work early morning so I have my evenings to unwind.

 ---